enoklearn/engineering/exercises/product-life-cycle/dev-framework-questionnaire.md

 To complete the picture, we will want to immerse the apprentice in the appropriate meetings that allow them to see the coordination of the various disciplines in the collective effort to 1) understand the end users and business constraints, 2) ideate and validate solutions to end users’ needs, 3) and to ship, deploy and maintain code, all while learning and pivoting as needed.

-## Duration
-1-8 hours (depending on how many conversations and meetings are observed)

-## Supporting Roles
 In order to peer into how software is typically developed in an industry and inside a company specifically, look at the following list of roles to see which are in the organization, and use judgement, or the guidance of the mentor,  if it is most effective to have one-on-one or group discussion:
 - Agile Coach / Release Train Engineer
 - Scrum Master / Delivery Manager